flyandancexo/VusbPro/README.md

 - Outdated AVR code removed and/or replaced, improved code style
 - C Functions and macros renamed and rewritten
 - Data structure renamed back to standard and cleaned up

+The first stage is to clean up the source code in a simplified and easy to read format with good indentation and good comment.
+Good commenting is the the difference between good code and bad code, so a lot of the effort are spent on rewriting the comments and adding more comment.
+IAR compiler option is removed to simplify the source code, and for the fact that I don't use it and it's a paid product.

 ![VusbProNote](https://github.com/flyandancexo/VusbPro/assets/66555404/40102138-ee39-4917-ab51-7f64cb7bbd07)